 When servicing and/or maintenance is performed by a crew or department, the Area supervisor will appoint a lead authorized employee for group LOTOTO.
 The lead authorized employee will coordinate the activities of all members of the group.
 The procedure must at least contain the following elements.

-A multi-lock accepting device will be place on the energy isolating device by the lead authorized employee.
+A multi-lock accepting device will be placed on the energy isolating device by the lead authorized employee.

 The lead authorized employee will place his/her lock on the multi-lock device.